Authors: Peter McElwain and Mike McKee

 License of intellectual property

 Many life sciences companies will enter into Intellectual Property (IP) licensing arrangements with larger pharmaceutical companies.
-In 2015, the FASB discussed amendments to the revenue standard that would clarify how an entity evaluates the nature of the promise to grant an IP license.
+The FASB made amendments to the revenue standard that would clarify how an entity evaluates the nature of the promise to grant an IP license.
 IP will be classified as either functional or symbolic, and this classification will dictate the timing of the revenue.

 If the license is deemed in the functional category, and thus has “standalone” functionality when the license was entered into, the life sciences company may recognize the revenue at that point in time.

-Should the IP be deemed more symbolic, thus no standalone functionality and requiring ongoing and significant support from the life sciences company (e.g., activities that support the brand, trademark, or logo), the revenue would be recognized over the period the performance obligation is being satisfied (i.e., over the term of the license).
+Should the IP be deemed more symbolic, thus no standalone functionality and requiring ongoing and significant support from the life sciences company (e.g., activities that support the brand, trademark or logo), the revenue would be recognized over the period the performance obligation is being satisfied (e.g., over the term of the license).

 Thus, life sciences companies will need to evaluate each of their IP arrangements prior to adoption of the standard to determine the proper timing of revenue recognition.